 In 2015 I visited the Island of Cres in Croatia.
 I stayed in a tiny, old schoolhouse.
 The woman who owned it had grown up in the village speaking Italian.
 For a time, during the war, they were made to learn German.
 Later, when Tito came to power, they learnt Serbo-Croat.
 I mainly argued with my girlfriend in English.

 It was fascinating to stay in a building that had facilitated the reorientation of language so drastically over a very short period of time.
-It felt wrong, as it often does, to use language only to argue with.
-So I wrote a poem, then cut it up and sent each stanza to friends across the world as a way of making it whole again.
+It felt wrong to use language only to argue with.
+So I wrote a poem.
+Then cut it up.
+I sent each stanza to friends across the world as a way of making it whole again.
 Some of the recipients photographed their postcards and sent the pictures back to me.